 Out of a possible 266 customers, we have 173 active hookups.

 |Hookups||Consumption/gallons||Quarterly Average Cost||Monthly Average Cost|

 |182||* Does not include trailer park|

 **Cost figures are based on the third quarterly billing – 2020

 - The water we provide is treated with chlorine and Culligan water softeners before we pump it to the residents in our water district.
 The water we provide prevents contamination from spills or sewage.
 Our water is tested on a daily basis to insure its purity.

 - You won’t be deprived of water due to a power outage.

 - When people switch to the water service, there is less maintenance on their own systems.
 Being that the water is typically cleaner than well water, there is no need to maintain softeners, switches, well pumps, and tanks.

-Annual Drinking Water Quality Report for 2019 for the Town of Greenport is available for viewing at the Claverack Town Office during normal office hours.
+Annual Drinking Water Quality Report for 2022 for the Town of Greenport-Town of Claverack is also available for viewing at the Claverack Town Office during normal office hours.